TonyL1u/meetcode-ui/src/popup/demos/doc.en-US.md

 </script>
 ```

-Such code about the modal box is independent, so it can be completely separated from the code so that you can easier to maintain your code.
+Such code about the modal box is independent, so it can be completely separated from the code so that you can easier to maintain your program.

 ## Demos